 Even if the requirements for a prohibition are met, the FCO cannot prohibit a transaction if an exemption is available.
 For instance, a transaction cannot be prohibited if the parties can prove that the concentration will also lead to improvements in competitive conditions which will outweigh the impediment to competition (the so-called 'balancing clause').
-Further, a transaction cannot be prohibited if it concerns a de minimis market - that is, a market on which goods or commercial services have been offered for at least five years and which had a sales volume of less than €20 million in the last calendar year in Germany - unless the market is a market on which services are provided free of charge or the transaction has been notified under the alternative thresholds.
-Some further exceptions to this rule may allow the FCO to bundle closely related geographical and product markets under certain circumstances.
+Further, a transaction cannot be prohibited if it concerns de minimis markets - that are, markets on which goods or commercial services have been offered for at least five years and which had a sales volume of less than $\in 20$ million in the last calendar year in Germany - unless the markets are markets on which services are provided free of charge or the transaction has been notified under the alternative thresholds.
+Markets in this context are closely related geographical and product markets.
 Finally, there is a specific failing firm defence for the press sector.